 Each College Learning Outcome is presented through an institutional definition, an outcome statement, and examples of learning experiences that might assess student learning in that area.
 The learning experiences listed for each CLO are not intended to be prescriptive, nor are they an exhaustive list of possible learning opportunities.
 They are provided only to offer context for the definitions and outcome statements.
 Faculty are encouraged to create learning experiences that are best suited to their program requirements and students’ needs.

 College Learning Outcomes

-The active expression and exchange of ideas through listening, speaking, reading, writing or other modes of non-verbal or artistic expression.
+Definition: Communication is the effective, active expression and exchange of ideas through listening, speaking, reading, writing, or other modes of verbal or non-verbal or artistic expression.

-- Organize and present ideas and information appropriate to the audience and situation, whether through writing, speaking, signing, or another method appropriate to the situation.
+- Organize and present ideas and information, whether through writing, speaking, signing, or another method appropriate to the skills being mastered.

 - Demonstrate the ability to understand and respond to both verbal and non-verbal messages.

 - Make use of conventions of communication and seek feedback for revision and effectiveness.

 - Select and use appropriate technology to communicate effectively for the intended audience and situation.

 - Agree or disagree with others while maintaining a respectful and dignified conversation.

 Definition: Professionalism is the ability to demonstrate appropriate work-ethic behaviors through personal conduct and effective teamwork.